dileepmedhuru/Deepfake-image-and-video-detection-through-CNN-based-forensic-analysis/README.md

 # 🔍 Deepfake Detection System

-A full-stack AI web application that detects **deepfake , real and AI-generated media** from images and videos using deep learning and forensic analysis.
+A full-stack AI web application that detects **Deepfake , Real and AI-generated media** from images and videos using deep learning and forensic analysis.

 Built with **Flask, TensorFlow (EfficientNetB0), and OpenCV**, this system combines ML predictions with low-level visual signals to deliver explainable results.